James MacLachlan: American tour

 While based at Crosby-on-Eden with 59 OTU MacLachlan spent time flying other types of aircraft including the Bristol Beaufighter.
 On 20 August 1942 he was posted to the Air Fighting Development Unit at RAF Duxford for a short time.
 MacLachlan flew as often as he could regardless of the activity.
 He flew as a co-pilot in a Short Stirling heavy bomber and practiced fighter evasion techniques and then proceeded to fly 15 types of aircraft in 11 days.
-MacLachaln also flew Supermarine Spitfires, acting as an attacking fighter as well as the American-made Bell P-39 Airacobra.
+MacLachlan also flew Supermarine Spitfires, acting as an attacking fighter as well as the American-made Bell P-39 Airacobra.
 MacLachlan also flew with the No. 1426 Flight RAF which operated captured German aircraft.
 He flew a Ju 88, M2+MK formerly of Küsten Flieger Gruppe 106 which force-landed at RAF Chivenor in November 1941.
 Hew flew in a passenger on Heinkel He 111 (AW177) 1H+EN of 5./KG 26 which force-landed in Scotland in February 1940.
 At this time he provided escort to the resident Messerschmitt Bf 110 at the unit as it moved around airfields, although it is unknown if he flew it.
-By 4 October 1942 he had received notice that he had been selected as an RAF representative to tour the United States lecturing British and American trainee's in United States Army Air Force facilities.
+By 4 October 1942 he had received notice that he had been selected as an RAF representative to tour the United States lecturing British and American trainees in United States Army Air Force facilities.
 MacLachlan left 59 OTU with immediate effect.

 MacLachlan and his Hurricane, decorated with a V sign.

 MacLachlan departed Liverpool for Canada aboard the RMS Queen Elizabeth in a heavily guarded convoy and arrived in Halifax, Nova Scotia on 17 October 1942.
 He travelled to Montreal on 24 October where he was met by reporters and photographers to publicise the event before moving to New York City that night.
 From New York he went to Washington, D.C., on 28 October where he received orders from the RAF delegation.
 MacLachlan was to teach British officer cadets in American flying schools RAF General Service Regulations to prepare them for when they entered an OTU in Britain.
 Maxwell Air Force Base in Montgomery, Alabama was designated as his headquarters but MacLachlan was based at Eglin Air Force Base initially.
 His post necessitated trips to the Craig Air Force Base near Selma, Alabama.